cceckman/tsproxy/README.md

 Instead, `tsproxy` uses the (experimental!) `tsnet` userspace client for Tailscale- not rerouting all traffic from the node, only rerouting traffic from its listener.

+## Don't use this

+You'll note that this doesn't have much in the way of tests, documentation, fuzzing, or updates.
+Use at our own risl.